 I’ve held jobs in both academic and medical libraries over the course of more than 30 years in the profession.
 No matter what the setting, my focus has always been on serving the public and teaching users to be effective information searchers.
 In particular, I love working with first year college students, designing and delivering programs to welcome them to the academic library research experience both within the context of the UTC community as well as in preparation for lifelong careers as perpetually curious learners.
 I am a firm believer in the librarian as integral partner in the educational process with critical thinking and evaluation being the cornerstone skills we as professionals are ideally positioned to teach.

-I’ve got two wonderful daughters, both of whom are mostly grown now.
-I also have an ever changing assortment of rescue dogs and cats who live with me these days.
-Outside of family and pets, my loves include music, cooking, cars, reading and watching television.
-I absolutely have to go to the beach at least once a year to remain sane and my two favorite foods are shrimp and cheeseburgers.
+I’ve got two daughters who are mostly grown now.
+Once they left the nest, I began taking on both foster and rescue dogs and cats, so at any given time I usually have at least 5 animals living under my roof.
+Outside of my family and pets, my loves include music, cooking, cars, reading, watching television and working on my historic 1931 Sears kit house in Old Town Signal Mountain.
+I try and manage a trip to the beach at least once a year to remain sane and my two favorite foods are shrimp and cheeseburgers.